FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 During lunch break, while I’m in the elevator heading to my room, some couple asks a butler what’s going on.
 I let them know that the triple AI conference is going on.
-“What does that stand for?” “*The Association for the Advancement of Artificial Intelligence*”( It’s always such a mouthful).
+"What does that stand for?" "*The Association for the Advancement of Artificial Intelligence*"( It’s always such a mouthful).
 They go on to talk about how all the ‘computer nerds’ and ‘laptop people’ must be here (no joke).
 They leave the elevator.
 I chuckle quite a bit, but then feel a little sad.

 Then there’s the debate, something I was looking forward to.
 It was a debate on autonomous weapons.
-I figured it would be intense, but to quote someone I overheard, it was “not satisfying”.
+I figured it would be intense, but to quote someone I overheard, it was "not satisfying".

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0147.jpg)